awaisnisar97/Active-Directory/README.md

 <p align="center">

 Firstly, I installed virtual box which will be used to run the virtual machines on.
-Subsequently I installed a windows 10 ISO and a server 2019 ISO that I am going to use to install the two operating systems on two separate virtual machines. https://www.microsoft.com/en-us/evalcenter/download-windows-server-2019 https://www.microsoft.com/en-us/software-download/windows10ISO
+Subsequently I installed a windows 10 ISO and a server 2019 ISO that I am going to use to install the two operating systems on two separate virtual machines.
+See links below.

+https://www.microsoft.com/en-us/evalcenter/download-windows-server-2019
+https://www.microsoft.com/en-us/software-download/windows10ISO
 <br />